maflcko/b-c-gui-translations-review/reviews/sv.md

         <source>Choose the address to send coins to</source>
         <translation>Välj en adress att skicka transaktionen till</translation>

 YES
-The translation introduces the word "transaktionen" (the transaction), which is not present in the source text.
-The source only mentions "the address to send coins to," without specifying "the transaction."
-The correct translation should be more literal and avoid adding new elements.
+The translation incorrectly specifies "skicka transaktionen" ("send the transaction") rather than "skicka mynt" ("send coins").
+It also adds "en" ("an address"), which is not present in the source.

 Correct translation:
-Välj den adress som du vill skicka mynt till
+Välj adressen att skicka mynt till
 ```

 ```
         <source>Choose the address to receive coins with</source>
         <translation>Välj en adress att ` emot transaktionen med</translation>

 YES
-The Swedish translation is incorrect and contains nonsensical text: "` emot transaktionen med" is meaningless and does not correspond to the source.
-The source means "Choose the address to receive coins with," which should indicate selecting an address for receiving coins.
+There is an erroneous backtick (`) in "att ` emot", and "emot transaktionen" (receive the transaction) is not as accurate as "ta emot mynt" (receive coins).
+Also, "address" is indefinite in the source, so "en adress" is okay, but "att ta emot" should not be split up.
 Correct translation:

-Välj en adress att ta emot mynt med
+Välj den adress du vill ta emot mynt med
 ```

 ```
         <source>Settings file %1 might be corrupt or invalid.</source>
         <translation>Konfigurationsfil %1 verkar vara korrupt</translation>

 YES
-The translation is incomplete and missing the "or invalid" part from the source text.
-Additionally, the Swedish word "Konfigurationsfil" is fine but it would be more natural to say "inställningsfil" for "settings file".
-The word "verkar" ("seems") is less direct than "kan vara" ("might be") in this context.
+The translation omits "or invalid" from the original meaning.
+It should also be "konfigurationsfil" with two n's, not "konfigurationsfil".

 Correct translation:
 Inställningsfilen %1 kan vara korrupt eller ogiltig.
 ```